-The Mantra R11 is an Open class competition paraglider, it has been successfully load tested, conforms to the CIVL 23G rule but holds no EN or LTF flight certification.
-It should ONLY be flown by very competent and very experienced pilots, DO NOT fly this wing if you are inexperienced or unfamiliar with the characteristics of a high aspect ratio, high performance paraglider.
+The Mantra R12 is an Open class competition paraglider, it has been successfully load tested, but holds no EN or LTF flight certification.
+It should ONLY be flown by very competent and very experienced pilots,

+DO NOT fly this wing if you are inexperienced or unfamiliar with the characteristics of a high aspect ratio, high performance paraglider.